I’ve noticed there are a few questions that people ask me often, so I thought this might be a good place to talk about

 Q: When do you go live?

-My Q&A streams are on Tuesdays at 8:00pm EST and Sundays at 6:00pm EST
+My Q&A streams are on Tuesdays at 7:00pm EST

 I also do some random streams during the week, so it’s good to keep an eye on #stream-announcements on the Discord, and on the comments sections of my most recent TikToks to see if I plan on going live!

 Q: How do I join the book club?

 All important announcements will be on TikTok for anyone who isn’t able to join the club in any of the other ways, but joining the book club on other sites will make it easier to see all important announcements.
 Also, the Discord is where we vote on each monthly book!

 Q: How many books do you have?